Neonatal unit (special care)

-Our team of experts provide high quality, expert care for sick and premature babies.
+Our team of experts provide high quality, expert care for ill and premature babies at Gloucestershire Royal Hospital.

-Some babies need special care in hospital, if they're born early or need a little extra help after birth.
+Some babies need special care in hospital if they are born early or if they:

-Our neonatal unit in the Women's Centre at Gloucestershire Royal Hospital is fully equipped to look after your baby with a range of facilities including intensive care (also known as a NICU or Special Care Baby Unit).
+Our neonatal unit in the Women’s Centre at Gloucestershire Royal Hospital is fully equipped to care for your baby.
+We have a range of facilities including intensive care, also known as the special care baby unit or newborn intensive care unit (NICU).

-Parents and siblings can visit the ward 24 hours a day, 7 days a week.
-Other visitors may attend during the hours of 2pm - 7pm each day.
+Parents and siblings can visit the neonatal unit 24 hours a day, 7 days a week.
+All other visitors can visit between 2pm and 7pm every day:

-- Please switch your mobile phone to silent – if you need to use it, please do so outside the main clinical areas.
+- switch your phone to silent and only use it in the main clinical areas

 Food and drink

-There are a variety of shops and restaurants in our hospitals.
-Read more about food and drink.
+There are a variety of shops and restaurants at Gloucestershire Royal.
+Find out more about food and drink available in our hospitals.